JehuCasimiro/cs50p-activities/README.md

 # Harvard University's CS50P Activities
-- The entire file structore of my activities
+- The entire file structure of my activities
-- All these activities are created based from the problem sets of CS50P
+- All these activities are created based on the problem sets of CS50P